Wiper-R/Wiper-R/README.md

-Based on the resume template you've shared, I'll craft a polished GitHub README that aligns with your profile.
-Here's the updated version:

----

 # Hi, I’m Shivang Rathore!
 I’m a passionate full-stack developer with expertise in creating scalable and impactful web applications.
 With a strong focus on learning, open-source contributions, and innovative solutions, I’m dedicated to advancing the field of software development.
 I’m also a hobbyist game developer—check out my work at [Wiper-Gamedev](https://github.com/Wiper-Gamedev).